Top 5 Tips for Moving to a New Country

 We all hear the stories, read the papers, and hear it on the news – of course teaching is difficult.
 Your first year especially can challenge in ways you didn’t know possible.
 Add onto that living on the other side of the world, far away from all of your usual support networks, and you’ve got a recipe for a very draining year.

-But before you cancel your plane ticket and start browsing seek.com for your new career, let me assure you that this year will also be the most mind-blowing, fun, amazing, fulfilling experience you’ve ever had.
+But before you cancel your plane ticket and start browsing for your new career close to home, let me assure you that this year will also be the most mind-blowing, fun, amazing, fulfilling experience you’ve ever had.
 I mean it – you wouldn’t believe how much fun you can have with a room full of students once you’ve earnt their trust and built a strong relationship with them.
 There’s absolutely nothing that beats it.
 So the trick is to take care of yourself and maintain your emotional energy during those tough early months.

 Make the Most of It!